Evidence for Radial Expansion at the Core of the Orion Complex with Gaia EDR3: Data Analysis

 Compared to \textit{Gaia} DR2, EDR3 shows $\sim 30 \%$ improvement in parallax precision and an improvement in proper motions by a factor of $\sim 2$ \citep{gaiaEDR3}.
 We query the \textit{Gaia} EDR3 database using the same region selection for Orion as used in \cite{chen2019}, specifically as $75^{\circ} < \alpha < 90^{\circ}$, $-15^{\circ}< \delta < 15^{\circ}$, $2 < \varpi < 5 \text{ mas}$, $-4< \mu_{\alpha} < 4 \text{ mas/yr}$, and $-4< \mu_{\delta} < 4 \text{ mas/yr}$, with a cut of $\varpi/\sigma_{\varpi} > 5$, which yields $33,811$ stars.
 We perform 500 iterations of SNN, each adopting a range of values for the free parameters $n_{xyz}$ and $d_{pm}$.
 The $n_{xyz}$ parameter defines the number of nearest neighbors in 3D Cartesian position-space computed for each star.
 The $d_{pm}$ parameter is the maximum difference in proper motions between a star and its neighbors, computed for each star.
 We adopt uniform distributions of $n_{xyz}$ and $d_{pm}$ between 10--800 pc and 0--0.40 mas/yr, respectively.
-For the initial group finding, the parameters \textit{min\_samples} and \textit{eps} are fixed to the values in \textit{eps}$=0.5$ and \textit{min\_samples}$=20$.
+For the initial group finding, the parameters \textit{eps} and \textit{min\_samples} are fixed to the values \textit{eps}$=0.5$ and \textit{min\_samples}$=20$.
 This choice selects candidates with at least 20 stars having more than $50\%$ shared nearest neighbors.
-We set \textit{eps}$=0.7$ and the minimum number of retrieved groups, \textit{min\_samples}, is set to 15 (see \cite{chen2019} for details).
+The step for finding reappearing groups across the 500 SNN runs uses \textit{eps}$=0.7$ and the minimum number of retrieved groups, \textit{min\_samples}, is set to 15 (see \cite{chen2019} for details).
 We adopt a probability cut of 2$\%$, meaning a star was included in a given group for at least 10 out of 500 iterations, greatly reducing the number of overlapped members.
 The average probability is 16$\%$ after this cut.

-Using EDR3, we retrieve Briceño-1 and OBP-near, along with the other SNN groups.
-Around $80\%$ of the original Briceño-1 stars are part of the group with 306 new stars.
-Around $52\%$ of the original OBP-near stars belong to the group with an additional 252 new stars.
-Most of the stars that are no longer members of the groups are reclassified as field stars. \textit{Gaia} EDR3 average position and velocities of both groups are provided in Table \ref{tab:summary_table}.